-At that point we entered into a hypothetical situation where I might have asked the young man what I needed to do to allow me to invest in whatever I wanted in the Mutual Fund account, and the very helpful young man may have suggested we review a few of my answers.
-In this hypothetical situation, I might have changed my answers a little to reflect a more aggressive investing stance (after someone might have explained what each response might mean), and at the end of it, I might have been allowed to transfer my T-Bill Index Fund holdings into the TD E-series Bond Fund.
+At that point we entered into a hypothetical situation.
+I might have asked the young man what I needed to do to allow me to invest in whatever I wanted in the Mutual Fund account.
+The very helpful young man may have suggested we review a few of my answers.
+In this hypothetical situation, I might have changed my answers a little to reflect a more aggressive investing stance.
+This might have happened after someone might have explained what each response might mean.
+At the end of it, I might have been allowed to transfer my T-Bill Index Fund holdings into the TD E-series Bond Fund.

-I really should just transfer these accounts into TD Waterhouse accounts, but maybe TD Mutual Funds needs a, “I Understand the Risks and Wish to Do It Myself” declaration, absolving them of any wrong doing, should I decide to buy the “Buggy Whip and Bumpers Mutual Fund”, or the like?
+I really should just transfer these accounts into TD Directline accounts.
+TD Mutual Funds needs a, “I Understand the Risks and Wish to Do It Myself” declaration, absolving them of any wrong doing, should I decide to buy the “Buggy Whip and Bumpers Mutual Fund”, or the like?